zhenyuanlu/zhenyuanlu.github.io/_blog/posts/2022-12-16-artifacts-mitigation-nlp.md

 A hypothesis-only baseline, which only employs the hypothesis phrases of a dataset without the matching premise sentences, is one technique to investigate dataset artifacts in natural language inference.
 By analyzing the performance of a model trained on a hypothesis-only dataset, it is possible to identify potential artifacts or biases in the dataset that affects the model's performance.

-Poliak et al. <d-cite key="poliak-etal-2018-hypothesis"></d-cite> discovers that a hypothesis-only baseline model performed remarkably well on several natural language inference datasets, implying that the hypothesis sentences in these datasets included adequate information for the model to generate correct predictions.
+Poliak et al. <z-cite key="poliak-etal-2018-hypothesis"></z-cite> discovers that a hypothesis-only baseline model performed remarkably well on several natural language inference datasets, implying that the hypothesis sentences in these datasets included adequate information for the model to generate correct predictions.
 This finding implies that the hypothesis phrases in these datasets may contain redundant or unnecessary information that is not required for the job, potentially leading to dataset overfitting.
-Another research reveals that crowdsourcing commonly misclassifies specific types of annotations, such as negation and quantifiers, in natural language inference datasets <d-cite key="gururangan-etal-2018-annotation"></d-cite>.
+Another research reveals that crowdsourcing commonly misclassifies specific types of annotations, such as negation and quantifiers, in natural language inference datasets <z-cite key="gururangan-etal-2018-annotation"></z-cite>.

 In our research, we propose to investigate dataset artifacts in natural language inference using a hypothesis-only SNLI dataset baseline.
 We will exclude all premise sentences from the dataset and only utilize hypothesis sentences for training and evaluation.
 To do this, the datasets.load dataset function from the datasets package will be used to load the SNLI dataset.
 Then, we will split the dataset into train and test sets and eliminate the premise sentences from the training and testing sets, leaving just the hypothesis sentences.
 Subsequently, the hypothesis-only training set will be employed to train the ELECTRA-small pre-trained model.
 We use the <code>AutoModelForSequenceClassification</code> class to fine-tune the ELECTRA-small model.